Physiology looks at the bigger biological picture, opening up many careers in science and healthcare, but there are other routes you can take too

 Laboratory experience and knowledge of the range of techniques used can also be helpful, particularly for research posts.

-Other part-time, vacation or volunteering work which shows your interest in the career area will also be helpful.
+Other part-time, vacation or volunteering work which shows your interest in the career is also useful.

 Search for placements and find out more about work experience and internships.

 The major scientific employers of physiology graduates are: